Harry Fraud

 Rory William Quigley (born January 26, 1987), known professionally as Harry Fraud, is an American record producer.
-Primarily a hip hop producer, Fraud began producing at an early age and began interning at a recording studio after graduating high school.
-First discovered by French Montana during a recording session in Chinatown in early 2009, Fraud has gone on to become a fixture in the New York underground and mixtape scene.
-He gained mainstream attention when his song with French Montana "Shot Caller" became one of the most added tracks on urban contemporary radio during 2011–2012.
+Primarily a hip hop producer, Fraud began producing at an early age and began interning at a recording studio after graduating from high school.
+First discovered by French Montana during a recording session in New York's Chinatown in early 2009, Fraud has since worked on each of his releases and become a fixture in the New York underground hip hop scene.
+He was credited on Montana's 2012 single, "Shot Caller", which became one of the most added tracks on urban contemporary radio during 2011–2012.

-Fraud has produced collaborative records with various rappers, such as Wiz Khalifa before projects such as Flight 2011 (2011) with Chinx Drugz; Rugby Thompson (2012) with Smoke DZA; Cigarette Boats (2012) with Currensy, which was awarded XXL's "2012 EP of the Year"; Saaab Stories (2013) with Action Bronson, which served as the latter's major-label debut, and The Appetizer (2014) with French Montana.
+Fraud has produced collaborative records with various rappers, such as Wiz Khalifa before projects such as Flight 2011 (2011) with Chinx Drugz; Rugby Thompson (2012) with Smoke DZA; Cigarette Boats (2012) with Curren$y, which was awarded XXL's "2012 EP of the Year"; Saaab Stories (2013) with Action Bronson, which served as the latter's major-label debut, and The Appetizer (2014) with French Montana.
 On March 8, 2013, he released his debut mixtape Adrift.
 That same year, Fraud teamed up with car-maker Scion to produce the compilation EP Scion A/V Presents: High Tide released on May 7, and on May 10 released his instrumental EP Royal Palm.
 In April 2014, he released his instrumental EP Blue/Green.
 Fraud has done production for various high-profile artists such as Rick Ross, Prodigy, Pusha T, Playboi Carti and Talib Kweli, among others.
 He has also worked on production for the International Emmy Awards.